la9527/linm/README.md

  LinM is distributed under the GNU Version 3.
  See ['LICENSE'] for the detail.

 ## Changes

 v0.9.0 - 2017-08-24

     - build package is change from automake to cmake.
     - fix compile warning.
+    - Fixed syntax highlighter in internal editor.